Management

 Abbey Garcia

-As a Senior Associate, Abbey supports the operation and administration of the Climate Action Reserve’s carbon credit programs and contributes to policy development, maintenance, and refinement of the Reserve’s offset protocols.
+As Manager of Program Operations, Abbey supports the operation and administration of the Climate Action Reserve’s carbon credit programs and contributes to policy development, maintenance, and refinement of the Reserve’s offset protocols.

 Before starting at the Reserve, Abbey studied at Michigan State University pursuing a degree in Environmental Studies and Sustainability with a minor in Spanish.
 During her time as a student, Abbey participated in an education abroad program in Costa Rica where she studied ecotourism and business and volunteered at a sustainable coffee farm.
 She also studied Spanish language and held a translation internship in Valencia, Spain and later returned the following year where she lived in Seville, Spain studying environmental science at Pablo de Olavide University.